product-makers-hub/open-micro-saas/README.md

 ## Features

-The Next.js SaaS starter kit comes with the following features:
+The Open Micro SaaS starter kit comes with the following features:

-- **Authentication System**: Integrated OAuth and traditional email/password sign-up and login methods (In proggress).
+- **Authentication System**: Integrated OAuth and traditional email/password sign-up and login methods (Done).
 - **User Management**: Admin panel for managing users and roles (In progress).
-- **Dynamic Configuration**: Configuration files for easy customization of SaaS settings (TODO).
+- **Dynamic Configuration**: Configuration files for easy customization of SaaS settings (In progress).
 - **Billing and Subscription Management**: Integrated with popular payment gateways for handling different subscription plans (TODO).
 - **Responsive UI**: A modern, mobile-responsive user interface (In proggress).

+You want more?
 Feel free to suggest new features by opening an issue.

 ### Prerequisites